phmbressan/maptio/README.md

 # maptio

-A C++ library for robust dataset mapping, interpolation, and extrapolation — with Python bindings via pybind11.
+A C++ library for robust dataset mapping, interpolation, and extrapolation — with Python bindings via nanobind.